Team Millennial vs. Team Gen Z: 9 Major Fashion Trends Dividing the Pack in 2025

 Where Gen Z leads, the trend cycle tends to follow, and if you don't believe me, we've got Gen Z to thank for the resurgence of jorts, football shirts, low-slung jeans, bandeau tops and UGGs—you know, all the things millennials wore the first time around and didn't think we'd find cool again quite so soon.
 There’s also no denying that the under-27s are racking up the kind of purchasing power that makes brands sit up and take notice, so who better to lead the charge than an open-minded, experimental generation geared up to make a movement out of any fashion moment?

 Well, some millennials aren't convinced, and after conducting a quick straw poll in the office, it became clear that there are some trends that the two generations just don't agree on (but seasoned shoppers might enjoy both).
 Curious?
-Keep scrolling to see the eight trends millennial and Gen Z editors are most excited about right now, and choose your fighter.
+Keep scrolling to see the eight trends millennial and Gen Z editors are most excited about right now, and choose your team.

 Shop the Trend: